 Once you have the foot, use the leverage offered by your arm to try to deepen the twist.
 But prior to that focus on relaxing.
 The more you relax the easier it is (depending on the position you are in) to stretch.

-So, if you are twisting to the left and your left leg is on top, lift your left hip.
+So, if you are twisting to the left and your left leg is on top, allow your left hip to lift.

 Focus on "internally rotating" your right shoulder to do this.

 If you have trouble betting your arm under your leg in ardha matsyendrasana, you may find that penguin shoulder stretch helps.